StackGuardian/tirith/README.md

   ``` -->
 ## Getting Started

-create two files, one for input.json one for
+This is a short getting started guide for Tirith.
+We will take a look on how we can use Tirith to guardrail a JSON input.

-policy.json.
+Create two files, one for input.json one for policy.json.

 **input.json**